How to Cook Tofu

 How to Prepare Tofu:

 How to Press Tofu: I go into detail in my video (see above) on how to press tofu both with a tofu press and using random objects you have lying around your kitchen.
 I use THIS tofu press.
+I also have a FULL COMPREHENSIVE post all about how and why to press your tofu.
+Check that out HERE.

 For the longest time, I resisted getting a tofu press since I already have SO MANY extra kitchen gadgets lying around.
 But after getting to the point that I was wasting SO MANY paper towels pressing tofu multiple times per week, I figured that it was time.